apache/arrow-site/powered_by.md

   team uses Arrow in its NodeJS GPU backend and client libraries, and is an early contributing member to GOAI and Arrow\[JS\] focused on bringing these technologies to the enterprise.
+* **[HASH][39]:** HASH is an open-core platform for building, running, and learning from simulations, with an in-browser IDE.
+HASH Engine uses Apache Arrow to power the datastore for simulation state during computation, enabling zero-copy data transfer between simulation logic written across Rust, JavaScript, and Python.
 * **[InAccel][29]:** A machine learning acceleration framework which leverages FPGAs-as-a-service.
 InAccel supports dataframes backed by Apache Arrow to serve as input for our implemented ML algorithms.
 Those dataframes can be